MariaLundgren/frozan/README.md

 - The function to send an email when filling out the contact form is taken from code institutes lesson on Email.js and customized to fit my project.
 The code that I took from this lesson is commented in the regarding place.
 - To help implement the Google Maps API I got a lot of help from the google maps API documentation.
-- To customize the map I also got a lot of help from Eamonn Smyth's document "How to google maps" found in code institutes slack channel.
+- To customize the map I also got a lot of help from Eamonn Smyth's document "How to google maps" found in code institutes slack channel to understad the code and how to do this.
 I also took some code from his document and customized it to my project, these places are commented on in the code.

 ### Media